Boris-wei/starter-academic/content/post/在mac中使用latex，如何将数学字体设置为times风格？/index.md

   placement: 2
   preview_only: false
 ---
 In fact, I have never liked LaTeX's native math fonts very much, especially the way numbers are written makes me very uncomfortable, and I have always wanted to change to a different math font.
-I found a paper dedicated to all the free fonts in LaTeX called [A Survey of Free Math Fonts for TeX and LaTeX](http://www.nic.funet.fi/index/TeX/CTAN/info/Free_Math_Font_Survey/survey.pdf)So I found the font that I am most satisfied with so far.
+I found a paper dedicated to all the free fonts in LaTeX called [A Survey of Free Math Fonts for TeX and LaTeX](http://www.nic.funet.fi/index/TeX/CTAN/info/Free_Math_Font_Survey/survey.pdf).
+So I found the font that I am most satisfied with so far.
 It has a times style.
 At the same time, I also like the way of writing the integral symbol and the sum symbol.
 The general effect is as follows:

 ![](截屏2021-04-21-下午4.18.31.png)